 Then he sold GON 786 to Harry Rayner who used it for 18 months but with rather less success so he decided to pass it on it to another rider, John Parry, who after a similar period also sold it and so GON 786 returned to Jock's hands.

 Time passes.
 The Ariel is for sale again

 This news reached the ear of Italian trials enthusiast Carlo Ramella for whom the sound of a thumper is the baseline to rhapsody.
 He does not believe it until verification from two reliable sources, at which point he exclaims "I want!"

-All together one must praise the genius of Sammy Miller - this bike is a milestone in design.
-Should I have written a book about the influence of Bauhaus design philosophy of "Less is More", I would have certainly included photo of this machine.
+As for the genius of Sammy Miller - this bike is a milestone in design.
+Should I have written a book about the influence of Bauhaus design philosophy of "Less is More", I would have certainly included photographs of this machine.
 One can only imagine what Sammy Miller would have done if he had worked for Greeves, BSA, or Triumph.